elysemontano/elyse-lecture-notes/github/github-intro.md

 ** Write some headers in file **

 ## Configurations
-To do this next step, let's have our syllabus open and head to the section that sats Git and GitHub Intro and Configurations.
+To do this next step, let's have our syllabus open and head to the section that says Git and GitHub Intro and Configurations.

 `$ git --version` - Informational command that tells us what version we are on.

-`$ git config --global user.name "Your name"` - Won't give an output, but make sure you don't get an error.
+** Get a volunteer student to do the following steps ** `$ git config --global user.name "Your name"` - Won't give an output, but make sure you don't get an error.
 `$ git config --global user.email "youremail@email.com"`
 `$ git config --global credential.helper osxkeychain` - How we want to save our credentials on the computer.
 In this case, we are using osx key chain.

-** Get a volunteer student to do the following steps ** `$ git config -l` - Informational command that shows us what we just entered.
+`$ git config -l` - Informational command that shows us what we just entered.
 Make sure everything is correct.

 - Head to GitHub > Settings > Developer Settings > Personal Access Tokens